basecamp/api/README.md

 Basecamp APIs
 =============

 Looking to integrate with a Basecamp product?
 We've got everything you need here.
 From sample code to detailed API documentation, you'll be up and running in no time.
+(We just encourage you to have [realistic expectations](#realistic-expectations) regarding the continued evolution of these APIs).

 Where do I start?